-Eckoh has made significant progress in the last 12 months.
-We have shown the resilience of our business model, with growth in revenue and operating profit and improved quality of earnings with the completed exit from our Support activity.
-Our momentum is underpinned by fast-growing recurring revenues, with an excellent performance in our US business and a return to growth in the UK.

-We successfully completed the transformational acquisition of Syntec, which enhanced our position as the largest provider in our industry.
-The integration is progressing well and our unified product suite will extend our market-leading position in Customer Engagement Security Solutions.
-Our new multiplatform, cloud delivery has created differentiation within our industry by offering greater customer choice, enabling us to deliver our services efficiently and at scale, and address significantly larger and global mandates.
+Introduction

-We have started the year strongly, and looking ahead the Board expects FY23 revenue and profits to be significantly higher than FY22, reflecting our ongoing organic growth, continued momentum in the US market, a sustained recovery in UK trading, and the integration of Syntec.
-In addition, we expect our progress to be supported by long-term structural growth drivers and increasing cloud adoption, coupled with the benefits of new products and operational gearing. ckoh has had a successful year consolidating our position as leaders in the growing Customer Engagement Security market.
-Our new metric of Group ARRI shows extremely strong progress and we delivered a robust level of adjusted operating profit, £5.2 million, an increase of 10% year on year (FY2I: £4.7 million) and ahead of consensus market expectations.
+Eckoh has had a successful year consolidating our position as leaders in the growing Customer Engagement Security market.
+Our new metric of Group ARR shows extremely strong progress and we delivered a robust level of adjusted operating profit, £5.2 million, an increase of 10% year on year (FY21: £4.7 million) and ahead of consensus market expectations.
 We acquired Syntec Holdings Limited in December 2021 and are pleased with our current performance.
-The acquisition, alongside our organic business growth, will further strengthen our market-leading position.

-In our trading and product update in April, we announced the significant enhancements to our Customer Engagement Security portfolio, the majority of which are available globally.
+The acquisition, alongside our organic business growth will further strengthen our market-leading position.
+In our trading and product update in April, we announced the significant enhancements to our customer engagement security portfolio, the majority of which are available globally.